HOPLAB-LBP/hoplab-wiki/docs/fmri-home.md

 1. **Initial DICOM Collection**:
     - Collect DICOM files for each modality (e.g., T1 and BOLD) for one subject.
-    - Convert these DICOM files to NIfTI format, which will generate JSON sidecar files.
+    - Convert these DICOM files to NIfTI format using `dcm2nii`, which will generate JSON sidecar files (refer to [this section](#bids-conversion) for more info on the conversion process).

 2. **Template Creation**:
     - Rename the JSON files for T1 and BOLD image to `sub-xx_T1w.json` and `sub-xx_task-exp_run-x_bold.json`